SJSU272Lab/Agent-I/README.md

 ## Project: ______

 ### Abstract
 ______ is an application designed to streamline customer support.
 Companies get thousands of customer support emails every single day.
-Most of these emails are questions that are similar in format (ie. My order id is 123abc, I've cancelled this order and haven't received a refund yet.
-When can I expect my refund?).
+Most of these emails are questions that are similar in format.

+> My order id is 123abc, I've cancelled this order and haven't received a refund yet.
+When can I expect my refund?

 Responding to these kind of emails take time, even with pre-made templates. ____ uses cutting-edge AI technology to read and understand customer emails. ____ gathers the neccessary information from business specific data warehouses and generates ready-to-send email templates that a Customer Service Associate can review and send.

 ### Architecture Flow Diagram
 ![Architecture Flow Diagram][project_flow_diagram.png]